unbit/uwsgi-docs/asyncio.rst

        # back from event loop
        return [b"Hello World"]

-thanks to Future we can even get results back from coroutines
+Thanks to Futures we can even get results back from coroutines...

 .. code-block:: python